NREL/sup3r/examples/sup3rwind/README.rst

 #.
 If you're running on a slurm cluster, this will kick off a number of jobs that you can see with the ``squeue`` command.
 If you're running locally, your terminal should now be running the Sup3rWind models.
 The software will create a ``./logs/`` directory in which you can monitor the progress of your jobs.
 #.
 The ``sup3r-pipeline`` is designed to run several modules in serial, with each module running multiple chunks in parallel.
 Once the first module (forward-pass) finishes, you'll want to run ``python -m sup3r.cli -c config_pipeline.json pipeline`` again.
 This will clean up status files and kick off the next step in the pipeline (if the current step was successful).

+You can also checkout the `example notebook <https://github.com/NREL/sup3r/tree/main/examples/sup3rwind/running_sup3r_models.ipynb>`__ for how to run models without config files.

 Training from scratch
 ---------------------